PyFstat/PyFstat/README.md

 ### Docker container
 Ready-to-use PyFstat containers are available at the [Packages](https://github.com/PyFstat/PyFstat/packages) page.
 A git-hub account together with a personal access token is required.
-See the available [documentation](https://github.com/PyFstat/PyFstat/wiki/Containers) to learn how to pull them from the git-hub registry using Docker or Singularity.
+[Go to the wiki page](https://github.com/PyFstat/PyFstat/wiki/Containers) to learn how to pull them from the git-hub registry using Docker or Singularity.

 ### pip install from PyPi